pmazumda/pmazumda/README.md

-# 👋 Hello, I'm Pinak Mazumdar, I am currently working as a DevOps Architect with Sapiens Technologies in India.
+# 👋 Hello, I'm Pinak Mazumdar, currently working as a DevOps Architect with one of the leading MNC.

-## DevOps Practioner | Cloud Enthusiast | Automation Maestro
+## DevOps Practioner | Cloud Enthusiast | SRE Engineer

 I'm passionate about architecting robust and scalable DevOps solutions that bridge the gap between development and operations.
 With a keen eye for optimizing workflows and a knack for automating repetitive tasks, I strive to create efficient and resilient systems.